xygroup/mws-simple/README.md

 Defaults to US marketplace settings, but can code to override default

-v2,v3 branches requires node v8 or v9, tested with v8.9.4 and higher.
+v2 and master branches requires node v8 or v9, tested with v8.9.4 and higher.
 Use v1 branch if you require older versions of node for some reason.

 ## Installation